-If you have been served with (given) an application for an AVO, you will either need to get a private solicitor to represent you or represent yourself.
+If you have been served with (given) an application for an Apprehended Violence Order (AVO), you will either need to:

 If you are going to represent yourself, you should get

-If you are represented the applicant may serve his or her statement and any other statements on your solicitor.
+If you are represented the applicant may serve his or her statement and any other statements on your lawyer.